RV TV Options

 You may pay extra for using a Hi-def receiver (which frosts my butt, since Hi-def is now standard).
 You'll also pay extra if you have a DVR to record your shows.

-In order to get Distant Network service with DirecTV, you'll either have an address where no local channels can be received (you have to live a long way from any metropolitan areas for this), or get an "RV waiver," for which you'll have to send a copy of your RV title to DirectTV.
+In order to get Distant Network service with DirecTV, you'll either need an address where no local channels can be received (you have to live a long way from any metropolitan areas for this), or get an "RV waiver," for which you'll have to send a copy of your RV title to DirectTV.
 You only have to do that once.
 Tell them that the receiver is in your RV and you travel.
-They don't actually know where your RV is, and you can move the receiver into a stick house at any point.
+They can't actually tell where your receiver is, and you can move the receiver back and forth between the RV and your stick house at will.
+These quick-connect adapters are handy if you often move the receiver or switch between a roof satellite and a tripod-mounted one.
+I also recommend these 90-degree (right-angle) adapters.
+They let you push your receiver further back in the cabinet to keep it from banging against the cabinet door when you're on the road.

 If you have an old tube TV in your front entertainment center, you risk having the entertainment center work loose from the roof whenever you're on a rough road.
 Mine had about 1/4" clearance when I repaired it with several days of work, L-brackets, and some pop rivets.
 I was shocked at how little was holding it up.